DanielRianos/bike_sharing_analysis/README.md

 # Bike Sharing Analysis :bike:

-Demand analysis and forecast for a bike-sharing company
+This is a demand analysis and forecast for a bike-sharing company.

-Capital Bikeshare would like to find out how many bicycles need to be ready at a given time in the Washington, D.C. market
+Capital Bikeshare would like to find out how many bicycles need to be ready at a given time in the Washington, D.C. market.

 ## :dart: Goal: